Little Rock campaign

-Background
+Overview

 After the American Civil War opened with Confederate forces bombarding Ft.
 Sumter on April 12, 1861, the southern state of Arkansas seceded from the Union on May 6.
 Union forces pushed into northern Arkansas in early 1862, and defeated the Confederates in the Battle of Pea Ridge in March.
 Afterwards, Union Major General Samuel R. Curtis moved across Arkansas with his troops, and for a time threatened the state capitol of Little Rock.
 Running out of supplies, the Union troops abandoned efforts against Little Rock and pushed east, for a while without a direct supply line, to Helena, Arkansas, which they captured on July 12.

 Confederate troops commanded by Lieutenant General Theophilus Holmes attacked Helena on July 4, 1863, but were repulsed.
-The end of the Vicksburg campaign in Mississippi freed up additional Union troops for operations in Arkansas, and Major General Frederick Steele was sent to Helena to take command of the Union troops there.
+The end of the Vicksburg campaign in Mississippi freed up additional Union troops for operations in Arkansas, and Major-General Frederick Steele was sent to Helena to take command of the Union troops there.
 Major General Benjamin Prentiss, the previous Union commander in the area and the victor at Helena, felt slighted at Steele's appointment, which had originated from Major General Ulysses S. Grant.
 Additional Union troops commanded by Brigadier General John W. Davidson moved south from Pilot Knob, Missouri, and reached Wittsburg, Arkansas on July 28, where they were able to make contact with the troops in Helena.
 Steele had 7,000 total infantry and cavalry, along with five artillery batteries, in Helena, while Davidson commanded 6,000 cavalry.
 On July 23, with Holmes ill and bedridden, Confederate command fell to Major General Sterling Price.
 Price theoretically had about 32,000 men in the military district, but only about 14,500 had been present for duty before Helena, and Price later noted that only about 8,000 men were actually available to him during the campaign.

 Expecting a Union offensive, Price ordered fortifications built across the Arkansas River and 2.5 miles downstream from Little Rock, in a position between a river and a swamp.
 Price believed that his only real chance of success would be if a Union force attacked his fortifications head-on, but the existence of several crossing points further down the Arkansas River rendered this possibility unlikely.
 He also ordered Brigadier General James F. Fagan's infantry division to the Bayou Meto area, ordered Brigadier General Lucius M. Walker's cavalry to fall back from near Helena to Clarendon on August 2, and gave Brigadier General John S. Marmaduke's cavalry orders to monitor Union movements from the Jacksonport area but to avoid a major battle east of the White River, which could prevent his retreat.
 After Walker abandoned Clarendon, Davidson's men occupied the city.